Is Hip or Knee Replacement Right for You?

 How common is hip or knee replacement?

-More than 1 million Americans have a hip or knee replaced each year.1 The Joint Center at Valley Medical Center performed nearly 1,000 surgeries last year alone.
+More than 1 million Americans have a hip or knee replaced each year.1 The Joint Center at Valley Medical Center performed more than 1,000 surgeries last year alone.

-An acclaimed model for best practices and recently celebrating our 10th anniversary, The Joint Center is led by nationally recognized surgeons in procedures, implant design and research, along with our team of specialized joint replacement nurses and therapists.
+An acclaimed model for best practices since 2000, The Joint Center is led by nationally recognized surgeons in procedures, implant design and research, along with our team of specialized joint replacement nurses and therapists.

-State-of-the-art surgical techniques and implant selection, brand new facilities on a dedicated floor in our South Tower, attentive care and personalized therapy, private rooms and the success of more than 5,000 surgeries since it was opened make The Joint Center your top choice for joint replacement.
+State-of-the-art surgical techniques and implant selection, a dedicated floor in our South Tower, attentive care and personalized therapy, private rooms and the success of thousands of surgeries since it was opened make The Joint Center your top choice for joint replacement.

 - National Institute of Arthritis and Musculoskeletal and Skin Diseases, National Institutes of Health, U.S. Department of Health and Human Services.